Trip Tips: On the trail of Solidarnosc in Gdansk

 Zaspa Monumental Murals Gallery

-Leave the city center and visit Zaspa, one of the first housing estates built of concrete prefabricated units, which has become an artspace and a canvas for huge outdoor paintings.
+Leave the city centre and visit Zaspa, one of the first housing estates built of concrete prefabricated units, which has become an artspace and a canvas for huge outdoor paintings.

 Built in the 1970s close to the shore and constantly buffeted by the sea breeze, the estate was home to Walesa and was the site of several anti-communist demonstrations.
 It also hosted a mass celebrated by the Pope in 1987.